inspire-eu-validation/ats-invocable-sds/README.md

 | 4      | Specification as human and/or machine readable | not automatically testable | |
 | 5      | Specification citing SDS must be given | [A.03.IR05.SDS.specification.cited](A.03.IR05.SDS.specification.cited.md) | |

 ## Tests

-The ATS for the "TG Conformance Class 1: Implementation of Invocable Spatial Data Services" contains the following tests:
+The ATS for the "TG Conformance Class 1: Implementation of Invocable Spatial Data Services" contains all the tests in [ATS Metadata](https://github.com/inspire-eu-validation/ats-metadata) applicable to INSPIRE services, and additionally the following tests:

 | Identifier                                                        | Status   |
 | ----------------------------------------------------------------- | -------- |